wargame-engine/battle-forge/public/data/rules_skirmish.md

 ### Hold
 The unit prepares itself and may perform a reaction later in the round.
 It may automatically perform an Overwatch or Counter Attack reaction without having to test.
 All other reactions will require the unit to test.
 ### Evade
-The unit attemps to evade incoming attacks.
-Mark that the unit has Evaded with a token.
-When the unit is targeted by a Shooting or Fighting attack, that unit may spend the token to cause the attacking unit to suffer -1 Accuracy and -1 Strength for that attack.
+The unit gains an Evade token which can be spent when it is targeted by an attack causing the attacker to suffer -1 Accuracy or -1 Strength for that attack.
 ### Rally
 The unit attempts to regroup and prepare to fight on.
 Roll a Courage check for each Shock on the unit and any successes remove one Shock.
 ## Simultaneous Actions